 - Chicken Noodle Casserole – Chicken breasts, egg noodles, and veggies are baked in a homemade cream sauce and topped with buttery Ritz Crackers.
 Yum!

 - Chicken Pot Pie – Creamy chicken filling is surrounded by a buttery crust and it all just melts in your mouth.

 - 32 ounces Chicken broth

 - 2 cans refrigerated biscuits

-- Quarter biscuits and place in chicken broth.
+- Cut biscuits into small pieces and place in chicken broth mixture.
 Stir well.